Skip to main content

 What is a WILD Facilitator?

 Florida's Project WILD program depends on the expertise and commitment of volunteer instructors.
-Project WILD's facilitators are highly trained, talented and motivated volunteers who lead workshops.
+Project WILD's facilitators are highly trained, talented, and motivated volunteers who lead workshops.
 Facilitators receive specialized training and expert training opportunities to enable them to teach workshops.
-The times and location of local workshops are normally set by the volunteer instructors, although they often are called on to work with groups who have set their own agenda.
+The volunteer instructors normally set the times and location of local workshops, although they are often called on to work with groups who set their own agenda.
 These volunteers represent a wide diversity of backgrounds and special areas of expertise.
-Many of them are classroom teachers in pre-K-12 public or private schools while others teach higher education courses to pre-service teachers or other college students.
-A large number of our volunteers work in local nature centers, museums, aquaria, and zoos, or provide interpretive services at state and federally owned parks.
+Many are classroom teachers in pre-K-12 public or private schools, are families who homeschool their children, while others teach higher education courses to pre-service teachers or other college students.
+Many our volunteers work in local nature centers, museums, aquaria, and zoos, or provide interpretive services at state and federally owned parks.

 Benefits of Being a Project WILD Facilitator